 Research motivation

-Aim of this study was to define biochemical and histological differences in intestinal biopsies from patients with ileal or colonic localization of Crohn disease in order to identify new assays which can be useful for planning individual therapeutic strategies
+The aim of this study was to define biochemical and histological differences in intestinal biopsies from patients with ileal or colonic localization of CD in order to identify new assays that can be useful for planning individual therapeutic strategies.

 Research objectives

-Main objective of the current research was to investigate the expression of genes involved in immune-inflammatory pathways in gut mucosa from patients with ileal or colonic localization of CD and to correlate the results of gene expression with those obtained through a classical morphological analysis of surgical biopsies.
+The main objective of the current research was to investigate the expression of genes involved in immune-inflammatory pathways in gut mucosa from patients with ileal or colonic localization of CD and to correlate the results of gene expression with those obtained through a classical morphological analysis of surgical biopsies.

 Research methods

-A Multiplex Gene Assay was used to assess the simultaneous expression of 24 genes related to immune-inflammatory process and to CD pathogenesis.
-Structural and ultrastructural features of gut samples were also evaluated through Light microscopy (LM) and Transmission Electron Microscopy (TEM) techniques.
+A multiplex gene assay was used to assess the simultaneous expression of 24 genes related to immune-inflammatory process and to CD pathogenesis.
+Structural and ultrastructural features of gut samples were also evaluated through light microscopy and transmission electron microscopy techniques.

 Research results

-We observed a strong activation of genes involved in TH-1- and TH-17 immune response in patients with ileal localization of CD compared to patients with colonic localization.
+We observed a strong activation of genes involved in Th1 and Th17 immune response in patients with ileal localization of CD compared to patients with colonic localization.
 In addition, the expression of genes for antimicrobial peptides as DEFB4 and HAMP was found highly stimulated in ileal mucosa from CD patients suggesting a possible interference with microbial commensals at this site.

 Research conclusions

-Our results indicate that patients with ileal localization of CD have a stronger activation of TH-1 and TH-17 immune-inflammatory responses compared with patients with colonic localization of the disease thus defining a clear subclinical phenotype of CD.
+Our results indicated that patients with ileal localization of CD have a stronger activation of Th1 and Th17 immune-inflammatory responses compared with patients with colonic localization of the disease thus defining a clear subclinical phenotype of CD.

 Research perspectives

-These results may suggest that therapeutic strategies with biological drugs in CD patients can be differentiated depending on the location of the disease
+These results may suggest that therapeutic strategies with biological drugs in CD patients can be differentiated depending on the location of the disease.

 ACKNOWLEDGEMENTS

-We would like to thank Dr. Michele Tanturli for the statistical support, Dr. Giulia Ricciardi for additional manuscript revision, and all the patients who participated to this study,
+We would like to thank Dr. Michele Tanturli for the statistical support, Dr. Giulia Ricciardi for additional manuscript revision, and all the patients who participated in this study.

 REFERENCES